-Recommended test pressure is 120% of MAWP.
-Note that industry experience is that a test pressure of 150% of MAWP may damage hose and fittings.
+Recommended test pressure is 120% of the MAWP.
+Note that industry experience shows that a test pressure of 150% of the MAWP may damage the hose and fittings.

-B3.6 Securing of Hose-End Valves
+B3.6 - Securing of Hose-End Valves (Appendix B3.6)

 Hose-end valves must be secured when the site is left unattended to prevent unauthorized access.
 This can be accomplished through a variety of methods.
 The recommended best practice is to lock hose-end valves in metal lock boxes when not in use.
-For facilities with fencing, a lock box is not necessary,
+For facilities with fencing, a lock box is not necessary.

-Best practice is to remove hoses in the off-season and store away from the sun and exposure to the elements, or damage from snow removal, etc.
+Best practice is to remove hoses in the off-season and store away from the sun and exposure to the elements, or damage from snow removal or other wear and damages.